 Note: We have selected PureVPN as OSMC VPN for PPTP installation.
 The service offers exceptional privacy features along with a multitude of servers spread around the world

-Setting up OpenVPN on Raspberry Pi is an easy 5 step procedure.
+Setting up OpenVPN in New Zealand on Raspberry Pi is an easy 5 step procedure.
 However, it is a relatively extensive process as compared to the PPTP VPN setup.
-To begin installing OpenVPN on Raspberry Pi, you need to follow these steps:
+To begin installing OpenVPN in New Zealand on Raspberry Pi, you need to follow these steps:

-Step 1: Setup DNS forwarder on Raspberry Pi
+Step 1: Setup DNS forwarder in New Zealand on Raspberry Pi

-First, you need to install a DNS forwarder on your device.
+First, you need to install a DNS forwarder on your device in New Zealand.
 A DNS forwarder will protect you against DNS leaks at all times.
 We will use “dnsmasq“ as a DNS forwarder in the following setup process.

 How to install dnsmasq on Raspberry Pi: